Colby Mules

-The Colby Mules (formerly known as the White Mules) are the varsity and club athletic teams of Colby College, a liberal arts college located in Waterville, Maine.
+The Colby Mules (formerly known as the White Mules prior to 2002) are the varsity and club athletic teams of Colby College, a liberal arts college located in Waterville, Maine.
 Colby's varsity teams compete in the New England Small College Athletic Conference of the National Collegiate Athletic Association (NCAA) Division III.
-The College offers 32 varsity teams, plus club sports, intramural sports called I-play.
+The college offers 32 varsity teams, plus club sports, intramural sports called I-play.